antran89/blog/_posts/lectures/2015-01-25-multiple-view-geometry.md

 Since the homography $H$ is known up to scale, we can set $\|h\|=1$.
 Then the solution will be the right singular vector corresponding to the smallest singular value.
 Lastly, we can arbitrarily set $h\_{ij} = 1$ and solve for the 8 unknowns.
 However if infact $h\_{ij}$ is close to zero, the solution can be unstable and is not recommended in general.

+The degenerate case where you have 4 correspondences but cannot retrieve the homography is when three points are collinear (lie on a line).